[ << Working with source code ] | [Top][Contents][Index][ ? ] | [ Compiling >> ] | ||

 If you want to share your changes with other contributors and developers, you need to generate patches from your commits.
 We prefer it if you follow the instructions in Uploading a patch for review.
 However, we present an alternate method here.

-You should always run git pull -r (translators should leave off the ‘-r’) before doing this to ensure that your patches are as current as possible.
+should leave off the ‘-r’) before doing this to ensure that

 Once you have made one or more commits in your local repository, and pulled the most recent commits from the remote branch, you can generate patches from your local commits with the command: